Killarney Heights High School

 Principal's message

 Killarney Heights High School has a proud tradition of high academic results within a caring and connected community.
-Our HSC results have steadily improved over the last 7 years, we are now the best co-educational, comprehensive high school in the Department of Education.
+Our HSC results have steadily improved over the last 10 years, we are now the best co-educational, comprehensive high school on the Northern Beaches.

 Our English results are consistently outstanding, being among the very top schools in the state.
-In 2021, the whole cohort of Advanced English was 4th in the whole state, ahead of government and all selective schools, in 2021 we were 1st in the state in Advanced English and 2018, we were 4th in the entire state, once again.
+In 2021, the whole cohort of Advanced English was 4th in the whole state, ahead of government and all selective schools and in 2023, we were 2nd in the entire state, once again in 2024 we continued our excellent results coming 10th in the state, and 4th out of all Government comprehensive schools

 At Killarney Heights High School, we cater to the whole child—the academic, the physical and mental wellbeing.
 In addition to this, we help develop skills that will enable your child to make the most of the future, with critical thinking skills which will carry forward into life beyond the classroom.

-To enhance academic success for all students, we have a number of strategies—the first is to ensure that the teachers are equipped with the latest research in what works in the classroom.
-We all know the importance of a quality teacher and what this can mean for your child, so my main aim is to work with teachers to improve their knowledge and skills in the techniques that bring about the greatest learning for students in the classroom.
+To enhance academic success for all students, we have several strategies—the first is to ensure that the teachers are equipped with the latest research in what works in the classroom.
+We all know the importance of a quality teacher and what this can mean for your child, so my main aim is to work with teachers to improve their knowledge and skills in the explicit teaching techniques that bring about the greatest learning for students in the classroom.

 This is important for students at all levels of academic ability.
 For the brightest students, it means that we use research to inform teachers of what works best for these students.
 At Killarney Heights High School we have extension classes (X and S) in every year, allowing like-minded students to work together, giving them more opportunities to aspire to excellence.